 Wayne gretzky’s hole-in-one extravaganza: a golfing icon’s une

-You are currently viewing Wayne gretzky’s hole-in-one extravaganza: a golfing icon’s une
+Artistic representation for Wayne gretzky's hole-in-one extravaganza: a golfing icon's une

 The former NHL player, who retired in 2001, was honored at the Block Golf Club in New Jersey.
 The event was part of a series of celebrations marking the 50th anniversary of the Block Golf Club.
 The NHL’s all-time leading scorer, who retired in 2003, was recognized for his contributions to the sport.
 The event also featured a golf tournament, where players competed for a chance to win a trophy.
 The celebrations included a dinner, speeches, and a display of memorabilia from the club’s history.
 The event was attended by former players, current members, and golf enthusiasts.